LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/benchmarks-to-measure-messaging-success.md

 | --- | --- | --- |
 | MCS | +20 - +30 | Meaningful Connection Score is an automated, real-time measurement of customer satisfaction through the analysis of sentiment that is applied to each message in a conversation.
 The MCS range is between -100 to 100. |

-LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real time is called Meaningful Connection Score (MCS).
+LivePerson’s proprietary consumer sentiment analysis software that measures the consumer experience in real time is called [Meaningful Connection Score (MCS)](data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html).
 The MCS technology doesn’t rely on customers answering surveys, but rather automatically conducts an analysis of the tone, content, and sentiment of consumer’s actual conversations with the brand in real-time.
 The **MCS range** is between -100 to 100 where negative words and connotations will result in a negative number, and positive words will result in a positive number.

 MCS can also be applied to skill, agent, agent group and line of business to get a full picture of any aspect of their operational performance.
 This allows the following applications: